 - Keep your hands up and your phone away from the pigs as they can get confused when everyone arrives and starts feeding them.
 You don’t want one confusing your phone with a carrot.

 - And finally, please only use reef-safe sunscreen to protect the ocean and wildlife.
+It truly does make a difference and I encourage everyone to be a sustainable traveller.

 In my opinion, yes, swimming with the pigs in the Bahamas is worth it.
 But only because it was part of a full-day tour where we got to experience other things.
 I enjoyed the day immensely.